olip78/portfolio/ml_simulator/pricing/readme.md

 ##### Legend:

 Optimal prices are found automatically with help of some ML app.
 The problem is that most products are divided into "horizontal" and "vertical" subgroups.
-An example of a vertical subgroup is the line of lemonade 'A' bottles: 0.25, 0.33, 0.5 liters.
-An example of a horizontal line is lemonades 'A', 'B', 'C' in 0.33 bottles.
-Prices in a subgroup must meet certain business constraints, eg. all prices in a horizontal group should be equal and for vertical lines the following constraint has to be met:
+An example of a vertical subgroup is the line of lemonade 'A' bottles 0.25, 0.33, 0.5 liters.
+An example of a horizontal subgroup is lemonades 'A', 'B', 'C' in 0.33 bottles.
+Prices within subgroups must meet certain business constraints, eg. all prices in a horizontal group should be equal and for vertical ones the following constraint has to be met:

 $$p_1 / v_1 < p_1 / v_2 < ... < p_n / v_n,$$

-where $p$, $v$ are prices and volumed.
+where $p$, $v$ are prices and volumes.
 ##### Problem statement:
-Optimal prices should be optimally adjusted in order to meet the constraint.
+Toe given prices should be optimally (eg. l1) adjusted in order to meet the constraint.
 ##### Solution:
 [The problem was transformed to a mixed-integer linear programming task](./target_margin.py)
 <br>